Skip to content

 Event subscription

-Components subscribe to events when they need to respond to changes happening elsewhere in the application.
+Components subscribe to events to listen for and respond to the changes elsewhere in the application.

 Subscription syntax